 The Short Story

 My enthusiasm for life is ignited when surrounded by nature, connecting with inspiring people, and growing through exploration.
 I have a passion for self-exploration and world exploration.
-I believe self-awareness and travel help us recognise the limiting stories we tell ourselves and allow us to expand our potential.
+I believe personal growth and travel help us recognise the limiting stories we tell ourselves and allow us to expand more fully into our potential.

-As a Coach and Yoga Teacher, I love helping people strengthen their connection with self and develop transformative practices that elevate the way they live and lead.
+As a Coach and Yoga Teacher, I help clients strengthen their connection with self and develop transformative practices that elevate the way they live and lead.
 I’ve completed a Masters in Psychology of Coaching at the University of Sydney and Bachelors of Science in Health and Exercise at the University of Victoria alongside various mindfulness-based coaching and yoga teacher trainings.

 Currently living in Byron Bay, I work with individuals and groups as a coach and facilitator - both nationally and internationally.
 My experience extends to working with international facilitation teams on globally recognised personal development and leadership programs including an Australian Business Awards® winner and an EFDM Excellence in Practice Gold Medal winner.
 I've worked on coaching programs and retreats as a facilitator in the USA, Canada, Asia, Australia and Central America.

 My interest in self-exploration and human potential started at a young age during my involvement in team sport.
 Growing up as an athlete I learned a lot about pushing boundaries, both physically and mentally.
 In university, my curiosity and competitive spirit led me to play soccer and compete in several national championships while studying a degree in human movement science.
 I completed my bachelors in 2007 and got accepted into a graduate program in Physiotherapy at the University of British Columbia.